pretix/pretix-docs/docs/guides/payment/index.md

 ### A payment provider does not show up in your shop

-If a payment provider does not appear in your test shop or customers cannot select a payment method during their purchase, you should verify that the provider and the method are activated.
+If a payment provider does not appear in your test shop or customers cannot select a payment method during their purchase, you should verify that the provider and the method are active.

 Navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment:.
 This lands you on the "Payment" tab.